-United States Department of Education excludes distance education, including online courses, from the Direct Loan Program.
-American students who are receiving the Direct Loan are prohibited from taking online courses as either core or elective options.
+United States Department of Education excludes distance education, including practicums/ internships, directed reading & research (DRR) courses, and online courses, from the Direct Loan Program.
+American students who are receiving the Direct Loan are prohibited from taking practicums/internships, directed reading & research (DRR) courses, and online courses as either core or elective options.
 Please note that there are no required online courses for the program.
+Please check with Student Financial Resources for eligible programs.